cityhubla/socrata-geojson/README.md

 Convert the data from a Socrata SODA 'geo' json endpoint to actual geoJSON

+## Python Setup
+- You need python 2.7 or higher for this to work
+- OSX has python installed already
+- Windows, you must install from [here](https://www.python.org/downloads/)

 ## Installation

-    You need python 2.7 or higher for this to work (OSX is already installed, WIN pip install -r requirements.txt
+    pip install -r requirements.txt

 ## Usage
+In the command prompt, terminal or git shell type the following

     python parse-socrata-json.py URL OUTFILE